-In addition, the Group has transactions with an affiliate in which the latter allowed the Group to lease out the properties it own, collect property rentals and assume all expenses and liabilities with regard to the undertaking at no cost to the Group.
+In addition, the Group has transactions with an affiliate in which the latter allowed the Group to lease out the properties it owns, collect property rentals and assume all expenses and liabilities with regard to the undertaking at no cost to the Group.
 These transactions are recorded under "Rental income" account in profit or loss.
-Rental income earned from this transaction amounted to ₱9.57 million, ₱13.17 million and ₱12.40 million in 2022, 2021 and 2020, respectively.
+Rental income earned from this transaction amounted to P30.00 million, P9.57 million and P13.17 million in 2023, 2022 and 2021, respectively.

-In 2022 and 2021, the Group granted rent concessions to its tenants which were affected by the community quarantine imposed by the government amounting to P6.87 million and P16.23 million, respectively.
-These rent concessions did not qualify as a lease modification, thus, were accounted for as a variable lease payments and reported as reduction of lease income in 2022 and 2021 (see Note 3).
+In 2022 and 2021, the Group granted rent concessions to its tenants which were affected by the community quarantine imposed by the government amounting to P6.87 million and P16.23 million, respectively (nil in 2023) These rent concessions did not qualify as a lease modification, thus, were accounted for as a variable lease payments and reported as reduction of lease income in 2022 and 2021 (see Note 3).